huggingface/huggingface_hub/docs/sagemaker/inference.md

 ## Inference Toolkit - API Description

 Using the `transformers pipelines`, we designed an API, which makes it easy for you to benefit from all `pipelines` features.
 The API has a similar interface than the [🤗 Accelerated Inference API](https://api-inference.huggingface.co/docs/python/html/detailed_parameters.html) hosted service: your inputs need to be defined in the `inputs` key, and additional supported `pipelines` parameters can be added in the `parameters` key.
-Below, you can find request examples.
+You can provide as `parameters` any supported `kwargs` for your [transformers pipeline](https://huggingface.co/transformers/main_classes/pipelines.html)  Below, you can find request examples.

 **`text-classification`**
 **`sentiment-analysis`**